Connect with us

-As part of longer-term support to the country, FAO is working to revitalize the agricultural sector and increase farmers' resilience.
+As part of longer-term support to the country, FAO is working to revitalize the agriculture sector and increase farmers' resilience.
 The Organization has developed an integrated community-centred approach called caisses de résilience that helps families accumulate, diversify and protect assets on a regular basis throughout the year.
 Women's associations and farmers' groups act as a platform for individual and collective actions by linking the use of sustainable agricultural practices to rural finance opportunities, while strengthening social inclusion and solidarity.
-Support to participating families focuses on the production of quality seeds, school gardening activities, savings and loan schemes (S&L), as well as nutrition surveillance and cash transfer initiatives.
-In 2014, FAO supported 14 000 households and 120 national and international members of NGOs; 90 000 have been identified to receive support throughout 2015.
+In 2016, FAO supported over 2 450 farmers’ groups (45 000 households) by improving their technical capacities and resilience through cash-for-work activities and savings and loan schemes.

 As co-lead of the Food Security Cluster, FAO plays a crucial role in food security coordination, as well as needs assessment and analysis, thus enabling timely decision-making.
-Strategic partnership between FAO and the World Food Programme (WFP) is essential in order to prevent duplications in the crisis response, ensure a greater impact of implemented projects and increase cost-efficiency of both agencies operating in the country.
-People benefiting from FAO's assistance also received food rations from WFP to reduce the risk that families will eat the seeds instead of planting them.
+Strategic partnership between FAO and the World Food Programme (WFP) is essential in the crisis response.
+To maximize the impact of implemented projects, families benefiting from FAO's assistance have also received food rations from WFP to reduce the risk of eating seeds instead of planting them.